Table of Contents

 - Slot 7: Fireball

 To pick an auxiliary spell for the active slot, press one of the spellstrip navigator keys (by default [ for left and ] for right) and then move the selection bracket left or right until you highlight the auxiliary spell you want to have active.
 You can cast the active non-offensive spell any time by either clicking the right mouse button or pressing Numpad /.

 Each class has a different number of auxiliary spells, using their class specific resource (rage/faith/magic).
 The first spell on the list for each class is automatically obtained at game start, the remaining auxiliary spells are taught by a class trainer in the corresponding order base in Thystes.

 - Spirits Within

 To interact with a friendly NPC, walk up to them and press the use key (Enter or Space).

-Once you enter the conversation screen, you will notice that the screen consists of three areas:
+Once you enter the conversation screen, you’ll see that it consists of three areas:

 - the NPC’s name